pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 ## Inputs

-testAll resources in Pulumi accept values that describe the way the resource behaves.
+All resources in Pulumi accept values that describe the way the resource behaves.
 We call these values *inputs*.

 {{< chooser language "javascript,typescript,python,go,csharp,java" >}}